FREQUENTLY ASKED QUESTIONS

 Q. When does USG meet?

-A. The USG Senate meets every other Tuesday at 6:30PM.
-Students are also able to come up to the second floor of the Student Pavilion between 9AM and 5PM to speak directly with USG representatives.
+A. The USG Senate meets every other Tuesday at 6:00PM at the Memorial Union Stage (Located in the South East corner of the MU Basement).
+Students are also able to come up to the second floor of the Student Pavilion between 8AM and 5PM to speak directly with USG representatives.

 Q. I am a student at Downtown/West/Poly, how do I get involved?